Rubin Goldmark: Return to the United States

 After the conclusion of his studies in Vienna, Goldmark returned to United States.
 From 1891 to 1893 he taught piano and music theory at the National Conservatory in New York City.
 While in New York, Goldmark also studied composition with Antonín Dvořák and piano with Rafael Joseffy.
 Goldmark moved to Colorado Springs, Colorado, hoping to improve his poor health, and was the director of the Colorado Conservatory of Music from 1895 to 1901.

 Upon Goldmark's return to New York in 1902, he focused much of his energy on teaching.
-Over the 30-year period that Goldmark remained in New York he gave over five hundred lectures on music, music theory, and composition.
-That is not to say he ceased composing all together – while Goldmark's music lies out of the standard repertoire of the twentieth century, he was highly regarded by his contemporaries.
+Over the 30-year period that Goldmark remained in New York he gave over five hundred lectures on music, music theory, and composition, while continuing to compose.
+While Goldmark's music lies out of the standard repertoire of the twentieth century, he was highly regarded by his contemporaries.
 He was also the founder and frequent speaker at The Bohemians, a New York musicians' club.